spellshape/cli/docs/docs/02-guide/02-getting-started.md

 # Getting started

-In this tutorial, we will be using Ignite CLI to create a new blockchain.
-Ignite CLI is a command line interface that allows users to quickly and easily create blockchain networks.
-By using Ignite CLI, we can quickly create a new blockchain without having to manually set up all the necessary components.
+In this tutorial, we will be using Spellshape CLI to create a new blockchain.
+Spellshape CLI is a command line interface that allows users to quickly and easily create blockchain networks.
+By using Spellshape CLI, we can quickly create a new blockchain without having to manually set up all the necessary components.

-Once we have created our blockchain with Ignite CLI, we will take a look at the directory structure and files that were created.
+Once we have created our blockchain with Spellshape CLI, we will take a look at the directory structure and files that were created.
 This will give us an understanding of how the blockchain is organized and how the different components of the blockchain interact with each other.

-By the end of this tutorial, you will have a basic understanding of how to use Ignite CLI to create a new blockchain, and you will have a high-level understanding of the directory structure and files that make up a blockchain.
+By the end of this tutorial, you will have a basic understanding of how to use Spellshape CLI to create a new blockchain, and you will have a high-level understanding of the directory structure and files that make up a blockchain.
 This knowledge will be useful as you continue to explore the world of blockchain development.

 ## Creating a new blockchain

-To create a new blockchain project with Ignite, you will need to run the following command:
+To create a new blockchain project with Spellshape, you will need to run the following command:

 ```
-ignite scaffold chain example
+spellshape scaffold chain example
 ```

-The [`ignite scaffold chain`](../references/cli#ignite-scaffold-chain) command will create a new blockchain in a new directory `example`.
+The [`spellshape scaffold chain`](../references/cli#spellshape-scaffold-chain) command will create a new blockchain in a new directory `example`.

 The new blockchain is built using the Cosmos SDK framework and imports several